How to Include References on Your Resume

 In general, you should not include your references directly on your resume unless the employer specifically requests it.
 Even then you will likely want to include your references on a separate references page that you submit with your resume rather than actually dedicating valuable resume space to your references.

-In most cases, employers don’t need your references right away anyways.
+In most cases, employers don’t need your references right away.
 They may request references later in the hiring process, once they have determined from your resume that you are an eligible candidate for the job.
-Naturally, they aren’t going to waste time calling the references of every single person who applies for the job.
+Naturally, they don't have time to call the references of every single person who applies for the job.
 So, for example, an employer might ask for references after a phone or in-person interview, or as part of the final steps of hiring you.

 Whether you submit your references initially with your resume (at the employer’s request) or later in the hiring process, it’s a good idea to have your reference list ready to go ahead of time.